 To unravel the tangled threads of reality and – what?
 Fantasy?
 Dreams?
-Plain old-fashioned fabrication? – you have to go back to the beginning.
+Fabrication? – you have to go back to the beginning.
 To a rather odd New Year’s Eve party in 1996.
 Or earlier, to a chance encounter with a ghostly girl in a sunny English garden.
 Or perhaps it all really began when an unsuccessful novelist called Roderick Bent embarked on a routine train journey from King’s Cross and found himself travelling into an inexplicable nightmare …

 Intelligent, provocative and utterly beguiling … Dronfield writes with a breezy good humour and insouciant flair and … offers some thought-provoking meditations on the nature of fiction and its relationship with reality.
 He also has a flawless control of the mechanisms of fiction, playing his literary tricks with baffling dexterity.
+The Times

 A refuge.
 A haven.
 A nightmare.

 Carole Perceval lives alone on a remote Yorkshire farm, trying to forget a painful past in the solitude of the moors.
 Her life is one of tranquil routine, until one rain-swept night, a dishevelled figure appears out of the darkness, hammering on her door.